 This subject provides additional scaffolding and instruction to support the language requirements of Year 9 and 10 subjects.
 Smaller class sizes, typical of this subject, allow a more flexible and responsive environment that is well suited to students for whom English is an addition language.
-This elective provides student with time for individual support and feedback.
+This elective provides student with a structured language course focusing on the skills of reading, writing, speaking and listening in academic and ever-day English as well as time for individual support and feedback.

-Topics studied are organised according to students' broader assessment obligations.
+Topics studied are organised according to students' overall needs in developing language and analytical skills as well as their broader assessment obligations.
 Students will learn about how language changes depending on purpose and context and appreciate that changes in genre and register can be used to either persuade, inform or analyse.
 Students will also be given intensive guidance regarding critical literacy to support their analysis of subjective texts.